MetaMask/metamask-design-system/docs/package-migration-process-guide.md

 - Create a separate issue for resolving the marked errors as soon as the migration is completed.
   - e.g. https://github.com/MetaMask/core/issues/1823

-### 5. Record changes made to any metamask monorepo template package in its CHANGELOG, under the `## [Unreleased]` heading
+### 5. Record changes made to any metamask design system package in its CHANGELOG, under the `## [Unreleased]` heading

 - CHANGELOG entries should be recorded in the migration target's downstream packages for version bumps to the migration target's current release.
 - [Example PR](https://github.com/MetaMask/core/pull/2003/files): this step can be performed either as a part of Phase C, or in a separate, subsequent PR.

 ### 6. Finalize merge

-- Check that all tests are passing in all subpackages of metamask monorepo template and CI.
+- Check that all tests are passing in all subpackages of metamask design system and CI.
 - Double-check that dependency version bumps or other changes made to main while the PR was open are correctly merged and reflected.

 ## Phase D: Clean-up and Release